wandb/docs/content/guides/integrations/accelerate.md

 3. Use the `.log` method to log to Weigths & Biases; the `step` argument is optional
 4. Call `.end_training` when finished training

-## Access Accelerate's internal W&B tracker
+## Access the W&B tracker

-You can quickly access the W&B tracker using the `Accelerator.get_tracker()` method.
+To access the W&B tracker, use the `Accelerator.get_tracker()` method.
 Pass in the string corresponding to a tracker’s `.name` attribute, which returns the tracker on the `main` process.

 ```python
 wandb_tracker = accelerator.get_tracker("wandb")